TanishaKanojia836/KEYWORDS/README.md

 a small piece of a larger message that's sent over the internet or other computer networks.
 Packets are used to transmit data efficiently and reliably.
 # Firewall
 a security system that protects a computer network from unauthorized access by monitoring and filtering incoming and outgoing traffic.
+# https
+Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
+It uses encryption for secure communication over a computer network, and is widely used on the Internet.[1][2]
+In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).
 # Virtual Currency
 a type of unregulated digital currency.
 It is not issued or controlled by a central bank.
 Examples of virtual currencies include Bitcoin, Litecoin, and XRP.
 Digital currencies are stored in and transacted through designated software, applications, and networks in digital form.
 # ISP